PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/transforms.rst

    .. xml:contents::

        Two :ref:`two-dimensional geometry objects <sec-xpl-Geometry-objects-2D>`.
-First is a child of this, second is a clipping shape (materials are not required in its leafs).
+First is a clipped object, second is a clipping envelope (materials are not required in its leafs).

 .. xml:tag:: <mirror2d> (or <mirror>)